 I will sell you a magic pill at the end of this article and we are all set, OK?

-First of all, you must come to understand why you want to improve your information intake, and this will provide you with the right approach.
+First of all, you must come to understand why you want to improve your information intake, and this will shine light on the right approach.

 If you want to minimize information intake because you want to apply more from what you already know first, you can try a different technique from say, if you want to minimize information intake in order to avoid the distraction that it is causing throughout the day.